 Cassava Sciences Announces $50 Million Registered Direct Offering of Common Stock

-/EIN News/ -- AUSTIN, Texas, Nov.
-18, 2022 (GLOBE NEWSWIRE) -- Cassava Sciences, Inc. (Nasdaq: SAVA) (the “Company” or “Cassava Sciences”), a clinical-stage biotechnology company focused on Alzheimer’s disease, today announced that it has entered into a definitive agreement with several healthcare-focused and other institutional investors for the purchase of 1,666,667 shares of its common stock, at a purchase price of $30 per share, for gross proceeds of approximately $50 million, in a registered direct offering.
+AUSTIN, Texas, Nov.
+18, 2022 (GLOBE NEWSWIRE) -- Cassava Sciences, Inc. SAVA (the "Company" or "Cassava Sciences"), a clinical-stage biotechnology company focused on Alzheimer's disease, today announced that it has entered into a definitive agreement with several healthcare-focused and other institutional investors for the purchase of 1,666,667 shares of its common stock, at a purchase price of $30 per share, for gross proceeds of approximately $50 million, in a registered direct offering.
 The closing of the offering is expected to occur on or about November 22, 2022, subject to the satisfaction of customary closing conditions.

 H.C.
 Wainwright & Co. is acting as the exclusive placement agent for the offering.